storybookjs/builder-vite/packages/builder-vite/README.md

 ### Svelte Customization

-When using this builder with Svelte, your `.storybook/main.js` (or equivalent) can contain a `svelteOptions` object to pass custom options to [`vite-plugin-svelte`](https://github.com/sveltejs/vite-plugin-svelte/tree/main/packages/vite-plugin-svelte):
+When using this builder with Svelte, your `svelte.config.js` file will be used automatically.

+If you need to make overrides for Storybook, your `.storybook/main.js` (or equivalent) can contain a `svelteOptions` object to pass custom options to [`vite-plugin-svelte`](https://github.com/sveltejs/vite-plugin-svelte/tree/main/packages/vite-plugin-svelte):